KTH/devops-course/README.md

 ## Communication

 All communication for the course DD2482 should be sent to dd2482@eecs.kth.se You are also welcome to create issues here if you think the question is good to be discussed publicly.
+Check the announcement [here](https://github.com/KTH/devops-course/tree/master/announcement).

 ## Team